marek7400/YouTube_Line_By_Line_Translated_Subtitles/README.md

 # YouTube Line By Line Translated Subtitles - Chrome extension

 **Turn On Youtube subtitles (!!! you must !!!) and Turn ON Subtitles in extension.
-By default, if the “movie language” = “browser language,” subtitles are turned off (you can turn them on manually).**

 Container Width 40%
 ![1](images/1.png)